-⚠ WARNING!
+WARNING!
 To reduce the risk of personal injury, lower the volume setting before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety and Environmental Notices.

-To access this document, from the Start screen, type support, and then select the HP Support Assistant app.
+To access this document:

+- 1. Type support in the taskbar search box, and then select the HP Support Assistant app. - or -